glouppe/info8006-introduction-to-ai/lecture9.md

 class: middle

-Unfortunately, direct utility estimation misses the fact that the utilities of states are not independent, since they obey the Bellman equations for a fixed policy:
+Unfortunately, direct utility estimation misses the fact that the state values $V^\pi(s)$ are not independent, since they obey the Bellman equations for a fixed policy:
 $$V^\pi(s) = R(s) + \gamma \sum\_{s'}P(s'|s,\pi(s)) V^\pi(s').$$
 Therefore, direct utility estimation misses opportunities for learning and takes a long time to learn.